TheRealZero/TheRealZero.github.io/_posts/2025-04-25-PowerShell-Pipelines.md

 # ForEach-Object

-The foeach-object command is for creating **a logical loop**.
+The ForEach-Object command is for creating **a logical loop**.
 When you pipe objects into the ForEach-Object command, it will **perform the code in the script block once per object**.
 This is useful for when you have a command that doesn't accept pipeline input.

-### The PokeDexAPI Module
+# The PokeDexAPI Module

 Let's take a look at a typical corporate IT example:
 The PokeDexAPI module is a wrapper for interacting with the PokeDexAPI.
 As you can imagine, you can utilize this module to get information about everything related to Pokemon, a common need in corporate IT.